 Government bonds may have low yields these days, but they also have a very low correlation with equities: they tend to go up when stocks go down, and vice-versa.
 This is especially true during times of crisis, when investors are running for safety.
 When just about everything else went into freefall between September 2008 and March 2009, for example, government bonds rose in value by more than 5%.

 High-yield bonds, on the other hand, offer none of this safety.
 Indeed, when equities crash, high-yield bonds tend to plummet along with them.
-According to Rob Carrick’s column in Saturday’s Globe and Mail, “in 2008, amid the worst conditions imaginable, high-yield bond funds lost 15.3 percent on average and some big players lost between 20 and 40 percent.”
+According to Rob Carrick in the Globe and Mail, “in 2008, amid the worst conditions imaginable, high-yield bond funds lost 15.3 percent on average and some big players lost between 20 and 40 percent.”

 Larry Swedroe, who writes the excellent Wise Investing blog on CBS MoneyWatch, takes a long-term look at this issue in a recent post called High-Yield Bonds’ Effect on Portfolios.
 Swedroe found that over the 20-year period ending in 2009, high-yield bonds outperformed five-year Treasuries by about 0.5% annually.
 Then he compared the performance of two portfolios with 40% bonds and 60% stocks.
 Portfolio A included only high-yield bonds on the fixed-income side, while Portfolio B included only five-year Treasuries.
 Both were rebalanced annually.